 Talk To Your Child

 Talk to your child often.
 This might sound too simple, but if you think about it, this is how your baby learned to say his or her first word.
 They learned by listening to you talk.
 The more that you communicate out loud with your child, the more he or she will have opportunities to learn how language works.
 Talk about what you are doing if they are watching you cook or clean.
 Talk to them when you hand them their toys.
 Say things like, “Here is your red ball.”
 Be yourself and talk to your baby often.
-It will go a long ways towards he or she developing a vocabulary.
+It will go a long ways towards your child developing a vocabulary.

 Read To Your Child